Sociology

 SOCO 202 Introduction to Sociological Inquiry3 Credits

-Orientation to the sociological major with a focus on introductory methods of sociological research.
+Orientation to sociology, with a focus on introductory methods of sociological research.
 Preparation for writing and research requirements of upper-division sociology courses.
 Exploration of possible careers and marketing of skills after graduation.

 Prerequisites: SOCO 260 or SOCO 264.